 Rio de Janeiro - Founded in 1565, the city became the capital of the Portuguese Empire from 1815-1822 after the royal family fled their homeland following the conquests of Napoleon.
-Nowadays, this city is famous for its beaches, lush scenery and samba fueled nightlife.
+Nowadays, this city is famous for its beaches, lush scenery and samba fuelled nightlife.
 Rio is also home to Christ the Redeemer and the impressive Sugar Loaf Mountain, both of which you will experience on this tour.

-Day 26: Rio de Janeiro
+Day 26: Rio de Janeiro Meals: B, L, D

-Climb onboard a jeep to venture to some of Rio's many wonders!
-Drive about 20 minutes to Cosme Velho Street, then in Paineras station transfer into a van to ascend the Corcovado, on the peak of which Christ the Redeemer watches over the city.
+Today visit the Christ the Redeemer that watches over the city.
 On the way you will pass through the lush vegetation of the Tijuca Forest.
 You can take the steps at the final stage to Christ the Redeemer; however, there is an escalator if you prefer.

-Enjoy a delicious Brazilian barbecue lunch before

-continuing to Aterro do Flamengo, transfer about 20 minutes to the neighbourhood of Urca where you will ascend to the heights of Sugarloaf Mountain by cable car.
+Enjoy a delicious Brazilian barbecue lunch before continuing to Aterro do Flamengo, transfer about 20 minutes to the neighbourhood of Urca where you will ascend to the heights of Sugarloaf Mountain by cable car.
 The first cable car will take you 215 metres high.
-From there, board the second cable car which will lead you to breath taking views at the top of the Sugar Loaf Mountain, 395 metres high.
+From there, board the second one which will lead you to breath taking views at the top of the Sugar Loaf Mountain, 395 metres high.
 Take in the incredible sights of the Guanabara Bay and its islands, Rio-Nitero Bridge and Corcovado.
 This evening, meet up with the group for a farewell dinner at a vibrant Brazilian steakhouse.